MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsTeamsCallHoldPolicy.md

 # Get-CsTeamsCallHoldPolicy

 ## SYNOPSIS
+> [!NOTE]
+> **Preview** The use of this cmdlet is in Public Preview.

 Returns information about the policies configured to customize the call hold experience for Teams clients.
-> [!NOTE]\
-> **Preview** The use of this cmdlet is in Public Preview.

 ## SYNTAX